fenago/R-Programming/md/Lab_2.md

 #### Titles and Axis Labels

-If we want to add a title and custom axis labels to a base plot, it is simply a matter of adding extra inputs to `plot()`.
-If you examine the documentation for `plot()` using `?plot` or `help(plot)`, you\'ll see that plot can take a number of inputs that will do the following:

--   `main`, for plot titles
--   `sub`, for subtitles

-    -   These will be smaller than the title
-    -   Subtitles are printed at the bottom of the plot, beneath the x-axis label

--   `xlab`, to change the x-axis label

-    -   By default, the x-axis label will be the name of the variable you input as it is named in the dataset.
-Use xlab to change it.

--   `ylab`, to change the y-axis label

-    -   The y-axis defaults are the same as for the x-axis, and ylab works just as xlab does.

 Let\'s return to our `mtcars` scatterplot, add a title and subtitle, and also change the axis labels with the following code: